 Is there a cure?

-About a year ago I noticed my Aloe Arborescens were covered in dappled black marks, and after a few months the leaves turned black, shriveled and died.
+About a year ago I noticed my Aloe Arborescens were covered in dappled black marks.
+After a few months the leaves turned black, shriveled and died.

 There is an old adage: Don’t put off till tomorrow what you should do today.